mossgreen/mossgreen.github.io/_posts/2018-08-11-java-final-keyword.md

 ## Question and Answer

-1. Improve performance?
+1. Improved performance?
 Not always, not really.

 2. Why use `final`?
 Should use final based on clear design and readability.

 3. When must use?
-> You have to mark something final so you can access it from within an anonymous inner class.
+You have to mark something final so you can access it from within an anonymous inner class.

 4. Benefits
 > At first, it kind of looks awkward to see a lot of final keywords in your code, but pretty soon you'll stop noticing the word itself and will simply think, that-thing-will-never-change-from-this-point-on.